viteinfinite/central-asia-2018-blog/_posts/2018-08-09-the-beginning.md

 Today’s the beginning of more exciting moments of plane-hopping, photography, wandering, eating, early wake-ups.

-And, most of all, today’s the beginning of discovery, of countries and regions you might actually wonder wether they really exist today or they’re just memories of a faded past.
+And, most of all, today’s the beginning of discovery, of countries and regions you might actually wonder whether they really exist today or they’re just memories of a faded past.
 We’ll go through a segment of the Silk Road, leaving Paris for Beijing, then reaching Xinjiang, Kyrgyzstan and Uzbekistan.

 Today’s once again the beginning of something new.
 So, let’s begin.